AcademySoftwareFoundation/rez/docs/source/package_commands.rst

 .. py:attribute:: implicits

-   A dict like object that is similar to the :attr:`request` object, but it contains only the package request as defined by the :data:`~config.implicit_packages` configuration setting.
+   A dict like object that is similar to the :attr:`request` object, but it contains only the package request as defined by the :data:`implicit_packages` configuration setting.

    .. code-block:: python